hannahdesmond/mastery-curriculum/chapter2/README.md

 ### Introduction

-We know now that typing `irb` into the console starts a REPL: the computer sets up a Ruby world, and we, the user, get the ability to write Ruby code to modify that world on-the-fly.
+We know now that typing `irb` into the console starts a REPL.
+The computer sets up a Ruby world, and we, the user, get the ability to write Ruby code to modify that world on the fly.

 ![A user starting IRB in the terminal, causing a world to come into existence with a window as the &apos;REPL&apos;](../images/2-irb-world.gif)

-You might think this world starts off empty: but it doesn't.
+You might think this world starts off empty, but it doesn't.

 ## What exists inside a Ruby program?

 When the Universe began, the great computer in the sky ran a 'Universe' program, and created the Universe.
 It also created some denizens for that Universe: the moon and stars.

 When our computer sets up a Ruby world, it creates a Universe \('main program function'\), and it adds a bunch of useful denizens to it.
 In Ruby, we call these denizens 'objects'.
-One good example of such a 'pre-created' object are _numbers_.
+One good example of such a pre-created object are _numbers_.

 ![Animation showing the number objects being created on startup](../images/2-numbers.gif)